 - Remove the seeds from the watermelon.

 - Scoop out the watermelon from the rind.

 - Blend the pieces to make a puree.

 - Pour the puree into ice cube trays and freeze.

-If you're looking for healthy treats you can give your pets during the summer, consider giving them watermelon.
-This fruit is a good source of vitamins and minerals, which can help boost your pet's health and increase their fluid intake.
+If you're looking for healthy treats you can give your pets during the summer, consider giving them slices of watermelon, without the seeds and rind.
+This fruit is a good source of phytochemicals and vitamins that may help boost your pet's health while increasing their fluid intake.